Aziz Ansari’s Unique Emmy Experience

-Aziz Ansari, stand-up comedian, author, and actor whose stock has been rising in Hollywood over the past few years, won the Emmy for “Outstanding Writing in a Comedy Series,” Sept.
+Aziz Ansari, stand-up comedian, author, and actor whose star has been rising in Hollywood over the past few years, won the Emmy for “Outstanding Writing in a Comedy Series,” Sept.
 18 in Los Angeles.
+Ansari had four nominations to his credit.
+The series “Master of None” was nominated for Best Comedy Series, and Ansari was nominated for three, Best Acting, Best Directing, and the one he won for Outstanding Writing.

 We might never have known what Ansari would have said on the stage when he received the Emmy joined by his co-writer Alan Yang, for writing the script for the episode “Parents” on his Netflix original, Master of None, series.
 Yang hogged all the time for the thank-you speech.
 Ansari ran off the stage, tried coming back and then gave up in embarrassment and bolted.